 Green pea dishes.
-How to make linguine with green pea sauce Green pea sauce with cheese
+How to make "linguine with green pea sauce" Green pea sauce with cheese

 Doctors recommend eating green peas to protect yourself from vitamin deficiency, kidney and liver problems.
-It helps to remove sand from the kidneys, support the cardiovascular system, prevent heart attacks and strokes, so it must be present in the diet of older people.
-In addition, peas help maintain skin tone and youthfulness, which is also important.
+It helps remove sand from the kidneys, support the cardiovascular system, prevent heart attacks and strokes, so it must be present in the diet of older people.
+In addition, peas help maintain skin tone and youth, which is also important.

 Canned peas

 Today, many doctors and nutritionists talk about the dangers of canned peas.
 Try not to buy a product that says "freeze-dried".
-It is recovered from dry peas by sublimation.
+It is reconstituted from dry peas by sublimation.
 This is not a natural product, but only close to it in appearance.

 But even in the composition of ordinary canned peas, not everything is so smooth - it contains dyes, preservatives, a huge amount of sugar and salt, which makes this product quite dangerous for the body.